Posted on: November 23, 2020 |

-A recession-proof business might sound too good to be true, but there are some industries that perform the same or even perform better during a recession.
-To make a career change into a recession-proof business, concentrate on inexpensive alternatives and basic needs.
+A recession-resistant business might sound too good to be true, but there are some industries that perform the same or even perform better during a recession.
+To make a career change into a recession-resistant business, concentrate on inexpensive alternatives and basic needs.
 During a recession, consumers look for inexpensive alternatives, such as generic brands instead of name brands, repair shops or thrift stores instead of buying new, and grocery stores instead of restaurants.
 Basic needs, such as food, water, and shelter, also don’t change during a recession, so utilities, ice and water sales, and farming aren’t affected by recession in the same way as other industries.

 Ice and water vending sales have actually increased during COVID-19.
 Click here to learn more about starting your own ice and water vending venture.

 Research indicates that COVID-19 is primarily spread through interpersonal contact.
 This puts jobs reliant on service and contact at a higher risk of infection.
 If you’re looking for a new job during COVID-19 and you’re concerned about getting or spreading the illness, limited interpersonal contact will be a priority.

 Jobs with limited interpersonal contact include jobs you can perform from home, or those with touchless operation.
 Vending machine businesses can be good investments during a pandemic since customers interact with technology instead of people.
 With software to manage their businesses, vending machine owners can also work from home, interacting with the vending machine locations only to conduct maintenance and cleaning.